Taimoormk/dev-circles-community-challenge/README.md

 ### Eslint Config Shared
 Since all of `React Pakistan` packages heavily relies on `TypeScript` and at some places `JavaScript`, so it'd be meaningful if we have a central space where all of our `Eslint` rules are defined, this package just does that.

+### Why ReactPakistan
+- It makes creating custom UI development painless for both `React` & `React Native` platforms.
+- It allows developers to fully customized any generic component built under `React Commons Collection` library.
+- It makes using SVG with `React` & `React Native` seamless.
+- It is lightweight compared to other popular UI libraries.
+- You get Component Responsiveness feature out the box, baked right into it's core, so you just have to pass down relevant CSS to their respective layout breakpoints.
+- Multi Theme support is also baked right into the core, developers can either use the base theme or customize it as per their design specs.
+- Robust codebase using `TypeScript`.
+- Tested codebase.